saymrwulf/pulp-runtime/notes.md

-2022-02-13T06:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2022-02-13T00:51:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2022-04-27T22:11:00 - Implementing approach from a new paper read last night (pulp-runtime)
+2022-02-13T06:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2022-02-13T00:51:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2022-04-27T22:11:00 - Implementing approach from a new paper read last night (pulp-runtime) 2022-07-16T03:01:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)